Mabel FitzRobert, Countess of Gloucester: Family

-Mabel was born in Gloucestershire, England c.
-1100, the eldest of the four daughters of Robert FitzHamon, Lord of Gloucester and Glamorgan, and his wife, Sybil de Montgomery.
+Mabel was born in Gloucestershire, England around 1100, the eldest of the four daughters of Robert FitzHamon, Lord of Gloucester and Glamorgan, and his wife, Sybil de Montgomery.
 Her three younger sisters, Hawise, Cecile and Amice all became nuns, making Mabel the sole heiress to her father's lordships and vast estates in England, Wales, and Normandy.

 Her paternal grandfather was Hamon, Sheriff of Kent, and her maternal grandparents were Roger de Montgomery, 1st Earl of Shrewsbury and Mabel de Bellême.

 In March 1107, her father died in Normandy, leaving his lordships and estates to Mabel.
 Her mother married secondly Jean, Sire de Raimes.

 Marriage

-In June 1119, Mabel's marriage to Robert of Caen (also called FitzRoy and FitzEdith), an illegitimate son of King Henry I (not by his mistress Sybil Corbet - other sources say Robert's mother was of the Gai family of Oxfordshire), was solemnized.
-Their marriage may have been contracted as early as 1107 and is recorded by Orderic Vitalis who also names her parents.
-He would later become an important figure during the turbulent period in English history known as The Anarchy which occurred in the reign of King Stephen of England.
+Mabel's marriage to the future Earl of Gloucester (known as Robert of Caen or Robert FitzRoy or FitzEdith), an illegitimate son of King Henry I, was solemnized in June 1119, although their marriage may have been contracted as early as 1107; it is recorded by Orderic Vitalis who also names her parents.
+Robert would later become an important figure during the turbulent period in English history known as The Anarchy which occurred in the reign of King Stephen of England.
 Throughout the civil war, he was a loyal supporter of his half-sister Empress Matilda who would make him the chief commander of her army.
 He had originally sworn fealty to King Stephen, but after quarrelling with him in 1137, his English and Welsh possessions were forfeited, and thus he joined forces with Matilda.